ilkerkarimanov/OpenIddict.Mongo/readme.md

 **Q**: What is the purpose of that multi-layer/project separation?

-**Short A**: Better control of what is part of your solution interfaces(In) and what is supporting your core implementation(Out).
+**A**: Better control of what is part of your solution interfaces(In) and what is supporting your core implementation(Out).

 **Q**: What is the purpose of OriginAllowed field in OpenIddict.Models.OpenIddictApplication?

-**Long A**: It is expected if user as successfully authenticated by username/password at least to be associated with some security domain, something which identifies the client/origin.
+**A**: It is expected if user as successfully authenticated by username/password at least to be associated with some security domain, something which identifies the client/origin.
 Client interface store information for the origin which is critical if we want to secure against unknow cross-origin requests.

 # Code Samples #